Woman Reportedly Rushed To The Hospital After Crying Hysterically While Watching ‘Avengers: Endgame’

-A woman got a little too emotional while watching Avengers: Endgame and had to be rushed to the hospital.
+A woman got a little too emotional while watching Avengers: Endgame, and had to be rushed to the hospital.

 The incident reportedly took place in China, where a woman identified as Xiaoli reportedly grew short of breath from crying during the movie.
-As The News International reported, the woman’s condition grew serious and she had to be rushed to the hospital for evaluation.
+As The News International reported, the woman’s condition grew serious, and she had to be rushed to the hospital for evaluation.
 The news story quoted a doctor who said that she had hyperventilated from crying so hard during the movie.

-“I saw that the patient had been breathing heavily, and according to the description from her peers, we thought that she her crying had caused hyperventilation,” noted the unnamed doctor.
+“I saw that the patient had been breathing heavily, and according to the description from her peers, we thought that she her [sic] crying had caused hyperventilation,” noted the unnamed doctor.
 “We immediately gave her oxygen and relaxed her emotions by appeasement, reducing her hyperventilation symptoms.”

 The story came from The News International, the largest English-language newspaper from Pakistan.
 It was not clear where exactly the incident took place, or how the newspaper came across the story.
-But even with the original account being light on details, the strange story seemed to pick up some international attention, with the New York Daily News sharing the account of the woman whose reaction to Avengers reportedly sent her to the hospital.
-Other news outlets picked up on the story as well, giving it some viral attention in a weekend in which the movie topped $1.2 billion in ticket sales around the globe.
+But even with the original account being light on details, the strange story seemed to pick up some international attention, with The New York Daily News also sharing the account of the grief-stricken Avengers fan.
+Other news outlets picked up on the story as well, giving it some viral attention during a weekend in which the movie topped $1.2 billion in ticket sales around the globe.

 'Avengers: Endgame' reportedly made a viewer cry so much she wound up in the hospital https://t.co/gbJTUsAMRb pic.twitter.com/YxQ6lpoPZA